-This article originally appeared over at TechCrunch
+This article originally appeared over at TechCrunch.

 We’re currently witnessing rapidly expanding product launches and sky-high elevated expectations from the emerging deployment of the Internet of Things in both personal and commercial domains.
 Stakeholders — ranging from hardware manufacturers and service providers to cloud platforms — are vigorously weighing in to position their offerings in anticipation of windfall rewards from accelerated IoT adoption.

-While vendors are in a mad rush, jockeying for a land-grab position, one thing is becoming increasingly clear — connected devices, apps and services, which collectively comprise the
+While vendors are in a mad rush, jockeying for a land-grab position, one thing is becoming increasingly clear — connected devices, apps and services, which collectively comprise the building blocks of IoT solutions, are in need of a dependable communication fabric for robust deployment.

 Alas, the public Internet, as a global networking medium for IoT solutions, does not come with a service-level agreement (SLA).
 The Internet currently provides little in terms of quality of service (QoS) guarantees, namely latency, reliability, security and availability.
 It is that observation that implies the rather fundamental question: Is the Internet ready for IoT?